Bidar Air Force Station

-Bidar Air Force Station is a flight training establishment of the Indian Air Force.
-It was founded during World War II and has been a training center for Indian Air Force pilots since 1963.
+Bidar Air Force Station, (ಬೀದರ್ ಏರ್ ಫೋರ್ಸ್ ಸ್ಟೇಷನ್) (बीदर वायु सेना स्टेशन), is a second largest flight training center in India.
+It is established by the Indian Air Force and It was founded during World War II and has been a training center for Indian Air Force pilots since 1963.
 Trainer aircraft like the HAL HT-2 and variants of HAL HJT-16 Kiran have been used at the airbase for nearly four decades.
 In 2011, the station was remodeled and refurbished, with the runway extended to 9000 feet and new facilities for aircraft engine maintenance and testing added.

 Bidar Air Force Station is home to the second biggest training center in India, providing further training to graduates of the Indian Air Force Academy before they are assigned to combat units.
 60-90 sorties per day are flown from the base, generating the highest number of single-engine flying hours in India.

 Once the home base for the air force's No. 52 Squadron, the station now houses the three Hawk Operational Training Squadrons (HOTS-A Aggressors, HOTS-B Bravehearts, and HOTS-C Cheetahs).
 A fourth squadron is ready to be raised shortly.
 The Weapon System Operators' School also functions here.